 Jobs you’ve scheduled may be delayed.
 Some clients can no longer afford to work on a project.
 When your project has been completed, you may face payment delays.

 Many businesses close down because of cash flow difficulties.
 Instead of running up huge credit debts, it will help to start with a savings fund.
-This will take pressure off you during tough times and you will be able to add to it when your work runs smoothly.
+This will take the pressure off you during tough times and you will be able to add to it when your work runs smoothly.

 Think like a freelancer when working out your rates